 - I lined the walls in plywood to reinforce the aging outer siding and added insulation.

-- After adding interior plywood, I used expanding foam to fill gaps and cracks allowing cold air to enter in the winter.
+- After adding interior plywood, I used expanding foam to fill gaps and cracks that were creating drafts in the winter.

 - Adding Nesting boxes with reach-through doors from the outside

-- Building the run (atop the existing foundation- the original run was long rotted away)
+- Rebuilding the run atop the existing foundation (the original run was long rotted away)

 - Construction of ventilated doors for coop and run.